dweiller/zli/README.md

 ```
 which can you can see by running `zig build run -- --help`.

-To use zli in a project you can use the Zig package manager by using `https://github.com/dweiller/zli/archive/[[COMMIT-SHA]].tar.gz` as the dependency url and then grabbing the 'zli' module, e.g.:
+To use zli in a project you can use the Zig package manager by using `https://github.com/dweiller/zli/archive/[[COMMIT-SHA]].tar.gz` as the dependency URL and then grabbing the 'zli' module, e.g.:

 `build.zig.zon`:
 ```